 Just make sure not to publish this site anywhere publicly.
 This is all copyrighted content and we’re only using it for temporary demonstrative purposes.
 Delete it if they’ve indicated they’re not interested in your offer.

-7. Email them with a link to their sexy new site
+7. Email them with a link to their hot new site

 Send them a quick email with a link to the new website you built for them.
 Here’s an example of something I’ve sent out in the past.